Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Literature Review

-Recent work within \emph{marketing science} has revisited geo\,-level experimentation from an industry perspective. \citet{gordon2021advertising} compare matched--pair tests, synthetic controls, and causal forests across hundreds of advertiser\,–market combinations and show that geo experiments dominate in bias--variance trade\,off when the number of markets is moderate.
-Building on this insight, Facebook's open-source \texttt{GeoLift} tool describes an automated holdout allocation and power analysis solution for advertisers at scale.
-In the linear television domain, practitioners have deployed a test--control methodology across all U.S. Designated Market Areas while respecting weekly spend constraints.
+Recent work within marketing science has revisited geo-level experimentation from an industry perspective. \citet{gordon2021advertising} compare matched-pair tests, synthetic controls, and causal forests across hundreds of advertiser-market combinations, demonstrating that geo experiments dominate in bias-variance trade-off when market counts are moderate.
+Google's \texttt{GeoLift} tool and Facebook's related infrastructure describe automated holdout allocation and power analysis solutions for advertisers at scale \citep{vaver2011measuring}.
+Television advertising experiments routinely deploy test-control methodologies across all 210 U.S. Designated Market Areas (DMAs).
+Geographic targeting has become a subject of academic and policy discourse, with increasing studies conducted at geo-level rather than user-level due to privacy constraints \citep{rolnick2019randomized}.

-These production systems rely on either random assignment or heuristic pairing and frequently resort to \emph{blackout} rules that exclude problematic markets.
-ASD instead optimises a balanced partition while preserving \emph{every} market, delivering greater coverage and statistical precision.
+These production systems typically rely on random assignment or heuristic pairing, frequently resorting to "blackout" rules that exclude problematic markets.
+OSD instead optimises a balanced partition while preserving every market, delivering greater coverage and statistical precision without the revenue loss associated with market exclusions.